 To become a registered vet tech, graduates must take the Veterinarian Technician National Exam.
 The exam is given in January and June of each year and is designed to meet the needs of the ever-growing industry in order to fully evaluate candidates to become licensed.
+You can prep for the exam by visiting VetTechPrep!

 The editors of OnlineSchoolsCenter.com collect the most important and relevant data about universities, colleges, and campus facilities from various highly respected sources.
 We attempt to offer them in a simple format that is easy to understand.
 This ranking was researched and written according to the following components: